Dharani-Arumugam/SmartCity/README.md

 SmartCity project  simulates data from IoT device and produce those data into Kafka.
-The data from Kafka are processed through Spark and stored into Amazon S3 as parquet files
+The data from Kafka are processed through Spark and stored into Amazon S3 as parquet files.
+Using Amazon Glue Crawler, data from S3 is being read and schema is created.
+Then used Amazon Athena to run the query to fetch the results.
 #### Docker Start
 ~~~
 docker compose up -d